Professor Tim Harrison, Lead Investigator

 This approach necessitates the involvement of multi-disciplinary teams of basic researchers and clinicians, working within an infrastructure which allows for effective knowledge transfer.

 In June 2013, a new industrial-academic drug discovery collaboration was established within the Centre for Cancer Research and Cell Biology (CCRCB).
 This partnership integrates both academic and industrial scientists to facilitate the translation of basic research discoveries into products which can ultimately derive value for patients.
 Working in close partnership with researchers from across the University and local hospitals, as well as with external researchers, the mission of the Drug Discovery group is to identify molecular targets which are relevant to disease and to develop strategies to modulate their function.
-Working closely with colleagues within the Centre (which includes the new Northern Ireland Molecular Pathology Lab and Biobank), a strong emphasis will be placed on the early development of biomarkers, both for patient selection, and for determining the relationship between drug pharmacokinetics and the associated pharmacodynamic response.
+Working closely with colleagues within the Centre (which includes the new Northern Ireland Molecular Pathology Laboratory and NI Biobank), a strong emphasis will be placed on the early development of biomarkers, both for patient selection, and for determining the relationship between drug pharmacokinetics and the associated pharmacodynamic response.

 Key to the progression of any drug discovery programme is the identification of a chemical compound (either small molecule or protein based) which can interact with the target.
 This drug “hit” is then optimised to provide a compound (often termed a preclinical candidate) which has the potency and specificity to interact with the target at a therapeutic concentration which does not cause unacceptable side effects.
 This candidate molecule is further evaluated in pre-clinical development studies before progressing into clinical trials.